15 Habits of Well-Liked Industry Leaders

 TL;DR

-Being well-liked.
-It's something we all desire.
-And we can all think of people in our spheres whom everyone feels comfortable around and wants to know better.
-These people are like magnets.
-How do they do it?
+Being well-liked is a common desire.
+We can all think of people in our spheres whom everyone feels comfortable around and wants to know better.
+These individuals are like magnets.
+How do they achieve this appeal?

-When we break it down, it's because they've worked on and gotten good at many, if not all, of the following 15 habits.
+When we analyze their success, it's because they have cultivated many, if not all, of the following 15 habits of well-liked industry leaders.

-After all, to be well-liked in your industry or niche is entirely in your control.
+Being a well-liked industry leader in your niche is entirely in your control.
 It's a matter of emotional intelligence (EQ).
-It is not an innate, fixed set of characteristics.
-Rather, it's a flexible skill you can improve with intention and effort.
+Emotional intelligence (EQ) is a flexible skill you can improve with intention and effort; it is not an innate, fixed set of characteristics.

-Emotionally intelligent people engage in similar behaviors that make them likable and successful leaders in their industry/niche.
-Here's a list of these behaviors and some thoughts on how to begin practicing them, too.
+Emotionally intelligent people engage in specific behaviors that make them likable and successful leaders in their industry.
+Here's a list of these behaviors and some thoughts on how you can begin practicing them.

 1. They are open and friendly